PROJECT: Private sector engagement in disaster risk management and climate resilience

 The need for private sector investment in and consideration of disaster risk has been emphasized by recent high profile reports such as the UNISDR’s 2013 Global Assessment Report on Disaster Risk Reduction: From Shared Risk to Shared Value, the Business Case for Disaster Risk Reduction.

 However, some examples of disaster risk management in the private sector are more successful than others.
-This project, implemented by Boston-based Meister Consultants Group, will seek to understand what success looks like for private sector DRM initiatives and public-private partnerships, and set out recommendations for public and private sector decision makers.
+This project, implemented by Boston-based Meister Consultants Group, sought to understand what success looks like for private sector DRM initiatives and public-private partnerships, and set out recommendations for public and private sector decision makers.

 The project team analysed over 100 examples of innovative public-private partnership and private sector initiatives.
 The resulting report Resilience in Action: Lessons from Public‐Private Collaborations around the World distils lessons learnt from this analysis and showcases nine innovative, successful case studies.
 Resilience in Action sets out the reasons why businesses invest in disaster risk management and adaptation, the barriers to private sector investment, the players and partnerships involved, and techniques and strategies for success.